 Where does it go?

 Each morning, WKU Facilities employees deliver clean, empty, sanitized compost carts to each dining location and pick up any full compost carts.
 The food waste is then taken to one of two locations: Baker Arboretum or the WKU Agriculture Farm.
 At Baker Arboretum, the food waste will be composted in an In-vessel Digester, the C.O.W.
-(Composting Organic Waste), locally manufactured and custom-built by CGS Machine & Tool Inc. This piece of equipment will contain the composting process, reduce offensive odors, and increase the rate at which food waste decomposes.
+(Composting Organic Waste), locally manufactured and custom-built by CGS Machine & Tool Inc. This piece of equipment contains the composting process, reduces offensive odors, and increases the rate at which food waste decomposes.
 Once finished, much of the compost returns to campus for use in the Community Garden at the Office of Sustainability.
 Remaining compost is used in ongoing landscaping projects throughout the Arboretum.

 At the WKU Ag Farm, food waste is folded into the Farm's existing mulch and compost piles, turned periodically, and run through the Roto-Screen to remove any non-organic contaminants.
 Finished compost is used on campus and sold to the community.
 75% of proceeds generated from mulch and compost sales at the WKU Farm fund student scholarships for WKU students in the Agriculture Department so check them out on Facebook!

 Food represents 21% of our waste stream, the highest percentage of any single material reaching U.S. landfills and incinerators.
 Reducing and diverting food waste from the landfill conserves natural resources and reduces costs to the university.
 Composting also allows food waste to naturally decompose into a soil amendment rather than slowly rot in a landfill.
 Composting produces less greenhouse gases than landfill disposal and improves soil health.
 Composting is one way WKU is taking responsibility for its waste and building a more sustainable community.